TRANSCENDENTAL ARGUMENT for GOD

 Premises are transcendental to arguments.
 A non-transcendental argument might say, "A = B because of this evidence."

-A TA might say, "A = B because if A did not = B, an impossible state of affairs would be the case."
+A TA might say, "A = B because if A did not = B, an impossible or inconceivable state of affairs would be the case."

 There are levels of transcendental arguments.
 On the first level, a transcendental argument is one that argues from prior necessity rather than posterior evidence. e.g. An axiom can't be proven, but must be assumed in order to prove anything based on it.
 Therefore an axiom is transcendental to any premise or argument based on it.